-- Coordinate the training, organization and emergency participation of Emergency Coordinators and their units in your District and support EC efforts to acquire new members. - Take direction from, and frequently report district activities to, the SEC.
+- Coordinate the training, organization and emergency participation of Emergency Coordinators and their units in your District and support EC efforts to acquire new members. - 2.
+Take direction from, and frequently report district activities to, the SEC.
 When emergencies occur, make local decisions in the absence of the SEC, or after consultation with the SEC if available, concerning the deployment of available amateurs and equipment. - 3.
 Coordinate the interrelationship between local (county, municipal) emergency plans and Amateur Radio communications networks within your district. - 4.
 Act as backup for local areas without an Emergency Coordinator and assist in maintaining contact with governmental and other agencies within your district. - 5.
-Provide direction in the routing and handling of emergency and/or public service communications of either a formal or tactical nature, including Welfare traffic. - 6.
-Recommend EC appointments to the SEC to fill vacancies. - 7.
+Provide direction in the routing and handling of emergency and/or public service communications of either a formal or tactical nature, including Welfare traffic.

+- 6. Recommend EC appointments to the SEC to fill vacancies. - 7.
 Coordinate the reporting and documenting of ARES activities in your district.
 This includes ensuring ECs report departing members and new members to the SEC (name, call, address, city, state, zip, home telephone and class of license).
 It is imperative this data be furnished to the SEC in a timely fashion so new ARES members may be also registered as RACES operators. - 8.
 Act as a model emergency and public service communicator as evidenced by dedication to purpose, reliability and understanding of emergency communications.
 Be fully conversant in National Traffic System routing and procedures as well as have a thorough understanding of the locale and role of all vital governmental and volunteer agencies that could be involved in an emergency.
 Strive toward cooperation with and service to Emergency Managers in your counties, as well as with Wisconsin Emergency Management personnel at all levels. - 9.
-Manage District mutual aid requests and resource allocation.
+Manage District mutual aid requests and resource allocation. - 10.
+Maintain ICS 217A's for each county and distribute to all EC's in the District.

-QUALIFICATIONS: Technician or higher class FCC license, and full ARRL membership.
-DECs must complete EmComm I and II and ICS-100, 200 300 and IS-700 and 800.
+QUALIFICATIONS: Technician or higher-class FCC license, and full ARRL membership.
+DECs must complete ICS-100, 200, 300, 400 and IS-700 and 800.
+ARRL-001 Introduction to Emergency Communications and requirements of the Wisconsin ARES/RACES Training Plan Task Book.